As an Amazon Associate I earn from qualifying purchases. Click for details.

-If you’re looking for ghosts in Houston, Texas, try these haunted parks and cemeteries.
+Looking for ghosts in Houston, Texas?
+Try this cluster of haunted parks and cemeteries.

 Bear Creek Pioneers Park is a favorite spot for picnics, sports events, and ghost hunting.
 Its official address is 3535 War Memorial Drive, Houston, Texas.
 The most convenient entrances are off Patterson Road, between Highway 6 and Eldridge Parkway, or off Clay Road.
 [Google Maps]